What is famine? Causes and effects and how to stop it

 • Encouraging proper sanitation

-• Good sanitation and hygiene are essential for preventing the spread of diseases like cholera, Ebola, and COVID-19.
+• Good sanitation and hygiene are essential for preventing the spread of diseases like cholera, Ebola, and COVID-19, which are especially deadly leading up to and during famines.
 Oxfam helps construct latrines and distributes hygiene items like soap so people can wash their hands.

 • Distributing food